 Let’s get started with specifics to consider in these unusual times:

-- Multi-Factor Authentication (MFA): Historically, the implementation of Multi-Factor Authentication has been highly recommended but given today’s more remote-agile working environment, all users’ remote access should incorporate multi-factor authentication.
-It’s critical to start with full Administrator-level multi-factor authentication to be enabled.
+- Multi-factor authentication (MFA): Historically, the implementation of MFA has been highly recommended but given today’s more remote-agile working environment, all users’ remote access should incorporate MFA.
+It’s critical to start with full Administrator-level MFA to be enabled.
 As late as July 2019, less than 10 percent of O365 administrator accounts had MFA account.
 Now, it’s time!

 The first priority within any incident response plan is to ensure the safety of your staff.
 The best way to do this is to be prepared for the security challenges moving ahead.
 I hope that you’ll take this time to review your Incident Response plans and update with the key points I’ve listed above.
 And visit this dedicated resources webpage to read more about cybersecurity strategies for uncertain times.